Azure/osdu-developer/README.md

 ## Setup

+This section guides you through setting up the necessary Azure features for the OSDU Developer project.
+Please note that this solution uses Azure features currently in Public Preview, which might not be fully stable and are subject to changes.

 ### Registering Azure Features

-This solution utilizes Azure features that are currently in Public Preview.
-Certain features need to be registered before use.
+Before you begin, you need to register specific features in Azure that the OSDU Developer solution relies on.
+Here's how to do it:

-**Step 1: Register the AzureServiceMeshPreview feature** Use the `az feature register` command to register the _AzureServiceMeshPreview_ feature flag:
+**Step 1: Register the AzureServiceMeshPreview feature**

+The AzureServiceMeshPreview feature enables [AKS service mesh addon for Istio](https://learn.microsoft.com/en-us/azure/aks/istio-about) essential for the OSDU Developer solution.
+To register this feature, use the Azure CLI command below:

 ```bash
 az feature register --namespace "Microsoft.ContainerService" --name "AzureServiceMeshPreview"
 ```

-It may take a few minutes for the feature to register.
+_* Please wait a few minutes for the feature to register.
+The process might take up to 10 minutes._

 **Step 2: Verify the Registration Status**

-Confirm the registration status using the az feature show command:
+After registering the feature, ensure that the registration was successful.
+Check the status using the following command:

 ```bash
 az feature show --namespace "Microsoft.ContainerService" --name "AzureServiceMeshPreview"
 ```

-Look for a status that indicates Registered.
+Look for a status that indicates "Registered".
+If the status hasn't updated, you may need to wait a little longer and try again.

 **Step 3: Refresh the Resource Provider**

-Once registered, refresh the Microsoft.ContainerService resource provider:
+Once the feature is registered, it's necessary to refresh the resource provider to apply the changes.
+Use this command to refresh the Microsoft.ContainerService resource provider:

 ```bash
 az provider register --namespace Microsoft.ContainerService
 ```

+With these steps, you have successfully registered the necessary Azure features to work with the OSDU Developer project.
+Next, you can proceed to the deployment phase.

 ## Templated Deployment

-The solution can be deployed directly with the ARM template but parameter options can be difficult to navigate.
-However, this method works just fine when leveraging a fully default deployment.
+Deploying the OSDU solution is efficient and straightforward using an ARM (Azure Resource Manager) template.
+While this method utilizes default settings for ease of use, it's worth noting that navigating parameter options can be challenging.
+For users seeking customization, we recommend using the Azure Developer CLI - Workflow, detailed in the following section.

+To facilitate a smooth deployment experience, we provide a "Deploy to Azure" button.
+Clicking this button will redirect you to the Azure portal, where the ARM template is pre-loaded for your convenience.

+__Important Parameter Requirement:__

+During the deployment process, there's one essential parameter you need to provide:

+`applicationClientId`: Fill this with the Application ClientId that you intend to use for the OSDU solution.
+This step is crucial for the proper functioning of the template.
+Upon completing the deployment, the infrastructure and software components of the OSDU solution will be automatically provisioned.
+This includes loading the software configuration through a [GitOps](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gitops-aks/gitops-blueprint-aks) approach, enabled by AKS (Azure Kubernetes Service).

+To begin, simply click the button below:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fosdu-developer%2Fmain%2Fazuredeploy.json)